 The rest of this Psalm is important.
 Verses 10-13 describe the writer as in the middle of his enemies, nations which surround him on every side.
-Verse 17-18 says that the Psalmist has been disciplined severely, but has not been handed over to death.
+In verse 17-18 the Psalmist has been disciplined severely but has not been handed over to death.
 “I shall not die,” he says, “but I shall live.”
-Verse 19 describes the gate of righteousness through which the pilgrims must enter, Jesus has already described himself as the gate through which the sheep must pass.
-Verse 22 the psalm refers to the stone the builders rejected becoming the chief cornerstone, a verse Jesus applies to himself in the parable of the Vineyard.
+Verse 19 describes the “gate of righteousness” through which the pilgrims must enter; Jesus has described himself as the gate through which the sheep must pass.
+In verse 22 the psalm refers to “the stone the builders rejected” becoming the chief cornerstone, a verse Jesus applies to himself in the parable of the Vineyard.

 Zechariah 9:9 is alluding to that story in the Hebrew Bible, Jesus is the true Son of David who will bring ultimate peace and prosperity, but only after he destroys the enemy of his people.
 Rather than the Romans, Jesus will enter Jerusalem and offer himself as the ultimate sacrifice for sin.

 John once again weaves together allusions to several passages in the Hebrew Bible which hint at who Jesus is. in this case, he is the long-awaited messiah, the one who the Psalmist and the prophets were looking forward to.
 What else does this passage tell us about who Jesus?